Get started

 )

-Example: Municipalities of the Basque Country
+Example: municipalities of the Basque Country

-Example: Municipalities of the Basque Country
+Example: municipalities of the Basque Country

 Choropleth and label maps

-census <- mapSpain::pobmun19
+census <- mapSpain::pobmun25 |>

-# Extract CCAA from base dataset
+# Extract Autonomous Community codes from the base dataset.

-codelist <- mapSpain::esp_codelist
+codelist <- mapSpain::esp_codelist |>

-# Summarize by CCAA
+# Summarize by Autonomous Community.

 )

-# Merge into spatial data
+# Merge into spatial data.

-CCAA_sf <- esp_get_ccaa()
+ccaa_sf <- esp_get_ccaa() |>

-Can <- esp_get_can_box()
+can <- esp_get_can_box()

-ggplot(CCAA_sf) +
+ggplot(ccaa_sf) +

-geom_sf(data = Can, color = "grey70") +
+geom_sf(data = can, color = "grey70") +

-geom_sf_label(aes(label = porc_women_lab),
+aes(label = porc_women_lab),

 ) +